reachjainrahul/testrepo/docs/getting-started.md

 sample-ns   i-0ae693c487e22dca8   SUCCESS       1
 ```

-The `ExternalEntitySelector` field in ANP supports, the following pre-defined
+The `externalEntitySelector` field in ANP supports the following pre-defined
 labels:

 * `kind.cloudcontroller`: Select based on CRD type.
-Currently, only supported CRD
+Currently, only supported
-  types is `virtualmachine` in lower case.
+  CRD types is `virtualmachine` in lower case. `virtualmachine` may be used in
-  `virtualmachine` may be used in `To`, `From`, `AppliedTo` ANP fields.
-Thus, an
+  `To`, `From`, `AppliedTo` ANP fields.
+Thus, an ANP may be applied to virtual
-  ANP may be applied to virtual machines.
+  machines.
 * `vpc.cloudcontroller`: Select based on cloud resources VPC.
 * `name.cloudcontroller`: Select based on K8s resource name.
-The resource name is
+The resource name
-  meaningful only within the K8s cluster.
-For AWS, virtual machine name is the
+  is meaningful only within the K8s cluster.
+For AWS, virtual machine name is
-  AWS VM instance ID.
-For Azure virtual machine name is the hashed values of the
+  the AWS VM instance ID.
+For Azure virtual machine name is the hashed values of
-  Azure VM resource ID.
+  the Azure VM resource ID.
 * `KEY.tag.cloudcontroller`: Select based on cloud resource tag key/value pair,
   where KEY is the cloud resource tag key in lower case and label value is cloud
   resource tag value in lower case.